Akintola-Stephen/autocomplete/SoftwareEngineerUICodingChallenge.md

 Create a web front end to the [Reddit API](https://www.reddit.com/dev/api/) with the features listed below.
 Adhere to best practices for your code submission.

+In case of the Reddit API being unavilable please use the api provided by [Pushshift.IO](https://pushshift.io/api-parameters)

 ### Features:

 ### Topic List